 Data has been touted as the new oil, the new black gold that’s set to change sector economies and transform how organizations engage with customers, markets and solutions.
 Every industry is looking to mine its depths and tug out those crucial threads of insight that will allow for them to improve performance and outcomes, but the healthcare industry has specific nuances that make the data even more valuable.
 There is immense potential to be found in data-driven healthcare that not only streamlines data management but improves systems for patients, practitioners and institutions.

-Data-driven healthcare can be broken down into three distinct pillars: the use of data by patient and practitioner; the regulation of data to ensure
+Data-driven healthcare can be broken down into three distinct pillars: the use of data by patient and practitioner; the regulation of data to ensure privacy and security; and the innovations that are driving the creation of this data.

 A recent report undertaken by Pew Charitable Trusts identified the need for improvements in how patient data is used and accessed.
 The report highlighted how important it has become for patients to gain deeper control over their own data and for the flow of their information to become more accessible and seamless.
 There are challenges when patients visit different practitioners and institutions – data isn’t readily available and can even limit patient care.
 While there are clear privacy and data protection considerations that have to be put in place before data can be so easily moved between medical practitioners and healthcare facilities, the benefits to patient and practitioner are clear.
 Patients with chronic health conditions would really see the value of visible data and access as they would be able to share information, when needed, while reducing their own admin and cost burden.